-In this blog, I want to elaborate on this message a little more and perhaps help you think differently about the ‘black and white-ness’ of alcoholism.
+In this blog, I want to elaborate on this message a little more and perhaps help you think differently about the ‘black and white-ness’ of drinking.
 The picture of what a drinking problem looks like that has been painted to us by the media, the government, the people who raise us and society in general is absolutely not an accurate one.
 We learn through watching TV about the homeless person at the train station, slugging from a paper bag or the drunk professional sneaking a hip flask at work.
 There is a dirtiness about this image.
 It’s filled with shame and weakness.
 This is someone we have been taught not to trust.

 However, this image does not wholly represent the average woman with an alcohol use disorder.
 It’s the busy working mum who needs alcohol to take the edge off in the evenings.
 It’s the party girl in her 20’s who blacks out most weekends and tries to laugh it off.
 It’s the widowed grandma at home alone, bored relying on alcohol to soothe her loneliness.
 And it’s the new mum silently suffering with PND, who finds much needed comfort in wine.

 Alcohol Use Disorder sits on a big spectrum, so rather than it being a definitive black and white answer as to whether or not you’re an alcoholic, there is a huge amount of grey-area in between ‘normal drinkers’ and ‘alcoholics’ where you could sit.
-So, this image of the rock-bottom alcoholic that we have in our minds, is no longer relevant nor helpful to compare your own drinking to, in order to change your relationship with alcohol.
+So, this image of the rock-bottom alkie that we have in our minds, is no longer relevant nor helpful to compare your own drinking to, in order to change your relationship with alcohol.

 What was true for me, was that I had made an empowered and informed decision to stop drinking.
 I knew that alcohol was preventing me from living the life I dreamed of.
-Yes I had been stuck in a cycle of addiction, black outs and self loathing for 21 years, but did I identify as an alcoholic?
+Yes I had been stuck in a cycle of problem drinking, black outs and self loathing for 21 years, but did I identify as an alcoholic?
 I don’t think so.
 Is it important that I have a definitive answer to this?
 No!

-Rather than ruminating over whether or not you are an alcoholic, a different approach to take could be to ask yourself if it is holding you back from living up to your fullest potential.
+Rather than ruminating over whether or not you are one, a different approach to take could be to ask yourself if it is holding you back from living up to your fullest potential.
 Or whether it causes or contributes to your anxiety or makes you feel depressed or low-vibe.
 Yes you can self-diagnose (among many tools, we refer our students to the diagnostic tool for an AUD as found in the Diagnostic and Statistical Manual which and you can find & self-diagnose here).